 Product reviews, which some would call another type of social sentiment data, can provide valuable insights into what people say about a product, service, or company in real-time.
 This type of data is often considered along with or is a component of the market sentiment data.

-Mohawk Group Holdings is an exciting company utilizing this information.
+Aterian is an exciting company utilizing this information.
 They are an acquisitive company that uses social data and other analytics to anticipate future customer demands and develop or acquire products to fit those needs.

 Shipping Container Receipts